-Winner to be Announced at NFL Honors the Night Before Super Bowl LV
+Winner to be Announced at NFL Honors the Night Before Super Bowl LIV

-For the third year in a row, all 32 team winners will be highlighted as nominees and recognized for their important work during the week leading up to Super Bowl LV.
-The 2020 Walter Payton NFL Man of the Year will be announced during NFL Honors, a primetime awards special to air nationally the week of Super Bowl LV on CBS.
+For the second year in a row, all 32 team winners will be highlighted as nominees and recognized for their important work during the weekend leading up to Super Bowl LIV.

-All 32 nominees will receive a $40,000 donation in their name to their charity of choice.
+All 32 nominees will receive a donation of up to $50,000 in their name to their charity of choice.
 The winner of the Walter Payton NFL Man of the Year award will receive a $250,000 donation to the charity of their choice.
 All donations are courtesy of the NFL Foundation and Nationwide.

-Fans are encouraged to participate in Nationwide's 6th annual Charity Challenge, a social media campaign designed to support and promote team nominees.
+Fans are encouraged to participate in Nationwide's 5th annual Charity Challenge, a social media campaign designed to support and promote team nominees.
 Fans can vote on Twitter by using #WPMOYChallenge followed by their favorite nominee's last name.
 The player whose unique hashtag is used the most between Dec.
-10 and Jan.
-17 will receive a $25,000 contribution to their charity of choice, while the second and third place finishers will receive $10,000 and $5,000 donations, all courtesy of Nationwide.
+12 and Jan.
+12 will receive a $25,000 contribution to their charity of choice, while the second and third place finishers will receive $10,000 and $5,000 donations, all courtesy of Nationwide.
 Hashtag information and official rules can be found at nfl.com/manoftheyear.
-New this year, fans can win NFL Shop gift cards and additional money for their favorite nominee's charity.
-Each Monday during the #WPMOYChallenge, Nationwide will ask fans to respond on Twitter with their favorite nominee and one randomly selected fan each week will win a $100 NFL Shop gift card and $2,500 for their favorite nominee's charity.

 Beginning in 2017, the Walter Payton NFL Man of the Year trophy silhouette came to life in uniform elements to further recognize past award winners and current nominees.
-The six current players who have won the award—DREW BREES, THOMAS DAVIS, LARRY FITZGERALD, JASON WITTEN, J.J.
-WATT and CALAIS CAMPBELL —continue to wear a Man of the Year patch on their jerseys to recognize their outstanding contributions to the game and to their communities.
-All 2020 nominees will wear a Man of the Year helmet decal beginning Week 14 and continuing through the end of the season in recognition of their accomplishments on and off the field.
+The six current players who have won the award—DREW BREES, THOMAS DAVIS, LARRY FITZGERALD, JASON WITTEN, ELI MANNING and J.J.
+WATT—continue to wear a Man of the Year patch on their jerseys to recognize their outstanding contributions to the game and to their communities.
+All 2019 nominees will wear a Man of the Year helmet decal beginning Week 15 and continuing through the end of the season in recognition of their accomplishments on and off the field.